 It does not leave out much, although a museum survey of the same decade will follow soon—"WACK!
 Art and the Feminist Revolution."
 Helena Almeida's cry of Hear Me, in Portuguese, or Senga Nengudi's taped body anticipates the Brooklyn Museum's global politics, although Alina Szapocznikow from Poland could belong here as well.
 Adrian Piper's bruised lips, which "embody everything you must hate and fear," uses text and image as effectively as Kruger or Simpson would later, and she reminds one how few African Americans appear in "Global Feminisms."
 Helen Chadwick turns herself into major kitchen appliances—much the kind that Martha Rosler with her garage sale stands before on video while slicing and dicing a man's world.
 Hannah Wilke's nude in high heels and a revolver feels very third wave indeed, and so does her clothed self strutting her stuff from the other side of Duchamp's Large Glass.
 Birgit Jürgenssen's fox-fur face would fit in a fashion spread by Hanna Liden now.

-Mendieta's body imprints, like the pained and lyrical art of Kiki Smith, reflect something else that my brief history leaves out and that the Brooklyn Museum definitely leaves in.
+Mendieta's body imprints, like the pained and lyrical art of Kiki Smith or the more abstract imprints of Keltie Ferris, reflect something else that my brief history leaves out and that the Brooklyn Museum definitely leaves in.
 It aligns a woman's essence with flesh and blood.
 "Global Feminisms" has four parts, but they keep coming back to the same thing.
 "Life Cycles" means nurturing bodies.
 "Identities" means marked bodies, "Politics" means suffering bodies, and "Emotions" means laughing, crying, or hysterical bodies.
 Only one work after the ceramics outside alludes to craft and design, and there Tania Bruguera incorporates human hair along with fabric.

 The body unites both side of the show, the laughter and the pain.
 It places the show well within the "eternal feminism" of pharaohs and goddesses—and The Dinner Party.
-In the late 1970s, back when Abramovic and Wilke were strutting their stuff, Judy Chicago set places for fertile goddesses, Christian martyrs, and mystics along with more modern icons.
-As a gallery show of preparatory sketches makes clear, Chicago thinks of them all in terms of eternal life and the eternal victim.
+In the late 1970s, back when Abramovic and Wilke were strutting their stuff and Miriam Schapiro was working with Judy Chicago at Cal Arts on the Womanhouse project, Chicago set places for fertile goddesses, Christian martyrs, and mystics along with more modern icons.
+As a gallery show of preparatory sketches makes clear, she thinks of them all in terms of eternal life and the eternal victim.
 For example, she describes Emily Dickinson as a textbook case of repression.
 And each dinner plate bears the stylized image of a vagina.

 The Dinner Party is kitsch, and once again the Brooklyn Museum is pandering.
 "Global Feminisms" is merely monotonous.
 It also misses a chance to probe the issue at its heart, the puzzle today of reconciling urgency and pluralisms.
-It cannot ask when globalization opens things up—and when it serves market economies and international art fairs.
+It cannot ask when globalization opens things up, as for Etel Adnan and other artists crossing continents—and when it serves market economies and international art fairs.
 The show has some high moments.
 However, they come largely from artists familiar in New York and willing to put more than their bodies on the line.

 Sometimes, they allow themselves to play with sexual desire.
 Ghada Amer hints at porn in an abstract arrangement of threads, and Pipilotti Rist sticks her tongue up through her own grave surrounded by fallen leaves.
 Sometimes they play with images of women in a media-driven age.
 Tracey Emin interviews her notorious self, and Tracy Moffatt stages Love as a TV soap opera.
 Sometimes they play with bodies as pathetic as those in the real world, like Sarah Lucas's The Sperm Thing or Jenny Saville's oversized nude.
 Sometimes, they just play, as when Sam Taylor-Wood throws an entirely reasonable hysterical fit.